tim-to/cleaning-data-project/codebook.md

 ------------------------------------------------------------------------------
 **Name:** "fBodyAcc-mean()-X"

-**Description:** The average of the mean of applying the Fast Fourier Transform to its original counterpart - the body accelerometer measurement.
+**Description:** The average of applying the Fast Fourier Transform to the mean of the body accelerometer measurement.

 **data type:** Real Number